 - A progressive central nervous system disease such as uncontrolled epilepsy.
-Children with mental retardation or cerebral palsy can be given routine immunisations including DPT as these are not progressive condition.
+Children with mental retardation or cerebral palsy can be given routine immunisations including DTaP as these are not progressive condition.

-Mild fever and redness with some pain is common with DPT immunisation and are not contraindications to future immunisations.
+Mild fever and redness with some pain is common with DTaP immunisation and are not contraindications to future immunisations.
 A family history of convulsions is also not a contraindication.
-Neither are cerebral palsy and Down Syndrome.
+Neither are cerebral palsy and Down syndrome.

-Pertussis vaccine should not be given if the child had a severe reaction to a previous DPT immunisation.
+Pertussis vaccine should not be given if the child had a severe reaction to a previous DTaP immunisation.

 2-40 Why is pertussis vaccine not given after 18 months?

 Because whooping cough is a far less serious illness in older children and the risk of side effects increases after 18 months.